 Why are States Leaving ERIC?

-Recently, Alabama, Florida, Iowa, Louisiana, Missouri, Ohio, West Virginia, and Virginia have left ERIC.
+Recently, Alabama, Florida, Iowa, Louisiana, Missouri, Ohio, West Virginia, Virginia, and Texas have left ERIC.
 The officials have cited concerns of partisanship and refusal by the ERIC board to pass meaningful reforms that would increase transparency.

 Additionally, state officials have complained about an ERIC requirement that states send voter registration information to all eligible but unregistered adults.
 An expensive and often redundant effort since these individuals were likely offered voter registration at the DMV and other places.

 ERIC has put up a wall of secrecy in the voter list maintenance process.
 As part of the membership agreement, states are not allowed to share ERIC reports with the public.
 This violates the National Voter Registration Act (NVRA) that gives the public a right to inspect voter rolls and voter list maintenance documents.

 PILF has four ongoing lawsuits in Louisiana, Colorado, District of Columbia, and Alaska to obtain ERIC reports and to affirm the public’s federal right to inspect information used to decide who is eligible to vote.

 When elections are conducted in darkness, people lose trust in the process.
 If ERIC were transparent, states would have more faith in the organization.